arun-guruswamy/workout-networking/doc/use-cases/creating-profile.md

 ##Stakeholders and interests:
 - **User**: wants a fast and reliable way to set up an account that will not take too long or ask for unneeded private information
-- **Managers of App**: want to reliably store the information of the user once the new profile is created, keep profile information in a way that is easy to access

 ##Preconditions:
 - User confirms that they are a certain age via birthday